 - Ts(uap) (Total tokens stakes by user in the AP)

-Such a system should provide a fair and competitive rewards structure with minimal centralization and exploitation options.
+Such a system should provide fair and competitive reward structures with minimal centralization and exploitation opportunities.
 It should incentivize all the key players to provide quality services to the end user.

-The tokens are paid to the wallets that have staked the tokens.
+The tokens are paid to the same wallets that staked the tokens.

-In the time of early staking rewards, users can also decide to stake the tokens in the normal staking pool.
-Such staked tokens are also distributed early staking rewards.
+Users can also decide to stake the tokens in the regular staking pool during the early staking period.
+Such staked tokens are also distributed as early staking rewards.

 Providing Free internet

 An AP operator can decide to provide the internet to his clients for free.
-This is especially desirable in restaurants, bars, shops and similar, as it might attract new customers and tourists.
+It is especially desirable in restaurants, bars, shops, etc., as it might attract new customers and tourists.

-If an AP decides to deliver free internet, he also forfeits his right for the AP operator reward distribution.
-These rewards go back to the AP pool, to be used in the next distribution.
-The AP operator is still eligible to standard insurance staking rewards.
+If an AP decides to deliver free internet, they also forfeit their right to the AP operator rewards distribution.
+These rewards go back to the AP pool to be used in the subsequent distribution.
+The AP operator is still eligible for standard insurance staking rewards.

-3air or an ISP can decide to set up a free internet AP in areas of interest.
-In such cases they must follow the rules of a normal AP operator.
+3air or any ISP can decide to set up a free internet AP in areas of interest.
+In such cases, they must follow the rules of a standard AP operator.

 Maintenance request cases

-In the case of maintenance costs, the amount of tokens is deducted from the AP pool where each contributor gets deducted the proportional amount of how much he has staked.
+In the case of maintenance costs, the tokens are deducted from the AP pool, where each contributor contributes an amount proportional to their stake.

-For instance, if a user holds 5% of the total staked tokens in the AP, his contribution to the repairs will be 5% of total costs.
+For instance, if a user holds 5% of the total staked tokens in the AP, their contribution to the repairs will be 5% of the total cost.

 Staking and unstaking

-Staking will be done via a browser application that will allow connecting a wallet in the dApp.
-A full list of APs will be shown but only the ones with minimum self-delegation will be active for delegating the tokens to.
-The AP’s will have statistics included such as total tokens staked, self-delegation percentage, maintenance request, cost incurred and current APY.
-Additional statistics may be included.
+Staking will be done via a browser application that allows users to connect a wallet to the dApp.
+The application will display a full list of APs, but only the ones with minimum self-delegation will be active for token delegation.
+The APs will include statistics such as total tokens staked, self-delegation percentage, maintenance request, cost incurred, current APY, and other additional information.

-To delegate his stake, the user will need to select an AP and the amount of tokens he wishes to delegate and interact with a smart contract to stake them.
+Users will need to select an AP and the amount of tokens they wish to delegate and stake them in a smart contract.

-At unstaking the user again interacts with a smart contract.
+The user interacts with a smart contract to unstake.
 Unstaking takes 2 weeks, and no rewards are distributed during the unstaking period.
-After 2 weeks the user gets his tokens returned into the wallet he staked the tokens with.
+After 2 weeks, the user gets their tokens returned in the same wallet they staked with.

-Roaming within the 3air system is easy and desirable for all parties involved.
-There is no need for in depth contractual relationships between different providers.
-All the premiums and voucher funds are collected in a separate pool and distributed according to usage.
-Fair and permissionless.
-With the use of Digital Identities, that are as of now perceived inhackable, the users can connect to an AP and provable and permissionless authenticate themselves.
+Roaming within the 3air system is easy and accessible for all parties in the ecosystem.
+There is no need for in-depth contractual relationships between different providers.
+All the premiums and voucher funds are collected in a separate pool and distributed according to usage through a fair and permissionless model.
+Using Digital Identities that are virtually impregnable, users can connect to APs and authenticate themselves.

-It is tricky to get the details right in such a system of complex interactions.
-The game theory provides good insight of how different actors will act as it is in their own self-interest.
-We believe we have tackled all the exploit loopholes but will be monitoring the system closely once implemented to adjust the parameters of rewards distribution and insurance staking.
-This is by no means a closed and final model and will be evolving in the future.
+Getting the details right in such a system of complex interactions is tricky.
+The game theory provides good insight into how different actors will act to serve their personal interests.
+We believe we have tackled all the loopholes but will continue monitoring the system closely once implemented to adjust the rewards distribution and insurance staking parameters.
+This is not the final model and will continue to evolve in the future.

-At this point we would also like to ask ourselves the question, does such a system warrant a whole new second layer blockchain.
-There are many projects developing their chains without any real purpose or in depth thought.
-We agree that a side chain might have some advantages, but there are also downsides.
-They involve security concerns, compatibility issues, additional development time, adoption, recognition and others.
-There is the decision to be made how much transactions need to be recorded on the blockchain.
-Authentication events should be timestamped and recorded, and logs can be aggregated and recorded at certain times.
-We believe with data optimization a full sidechain may not be needed.
-That said, a sidechain might be warranted if more data want to be recorded on blockchain in real time.
+First, we must justify whether such a system warrants a new second-layer blockchain.
+Many projects are developing their chains without any real purpose or in-depth thought.
+While a side chain might have some advantages, it also has many downsides.
+They involve security concerns, compatibility issues, additional development time, adoption, and recognition.
+We must also decide which transactions need to be recorded on the blockchain.
+Authentication events should be time stamped and recorded, and logs can be aggregated and recorded at certain times.